khalido/deeplearning.ai/deeplearning-ai-part-4-of-5.md

 - stumbled onto Chomsky's (language is innate) and Paigets (language is learned) debate b/w nature and nurture - got him interested in ai/neuroscience
 - #todo

-## Deep convolutional models: case studies
+## Week 2: Deep convolutional models: case studies

 > Learn about the practical tricks and methods used in deep CNNs straight from the research papers.